StarRocks/starrocks/docs/en/loading/minio.md

 REJECTED_RECORD_PATH: NULL
 1 row in set (0.02 sec)
 ```

-For information about the fields provided in the `loads` view, see [loads](../reference/information_schema/loads.md).

 After you confirm that the load job has finished, you can check a subset of the destination table to see if the data has been successfully loaded.
 Example: